andriydruk/andriydruk.github.io/content/post/kotlin-plus-swift-equals-love.md

 ### Value

-**Swift Values** is any public struct that imported to the Kotlin runtime environment.
+**Swift Values** is a public struct that was imported to the Kotlin runtime environment.
 Unlike classes, struct can't be passed as references, it always works with copy-on-write behavour.
 That's why the only way to pass it to Kotlin environment - make a copy.
 For proper working with Swift API copying should work in both sides Swift -> Kotlin and Kotlin -> Swift.

 <div style="text-align:center" markdown="1">
     <img src="/img/kotlin-swift-animation-2.gif" width="600" alt="Reference">
 </div>

 One possible implementation is using [Codable](https://developer.apple.com/documentation/swift/codable) protocol for encoding/decoding in Kotlin data class.
 This approach was implemented in [JavaCoder](https://github.com/readdle/swift-java-coder) that can encode/decode Swift structs to Kotlin data classes with appropriate field names.
-As result, **Swift Values** works with copy-on-read behavour (similar to `C` struct).
+As a result, **Swift Values** work with copy-on-read behavour (similar to `C` struct).

 The current implementation of [Java Coder](https://github.com/readdle/swift-java-coder) supports that kind of types from the standard library: